gabrielbull/react-desktop/docs/windows/window.md

 :------------------ | :-----:| :----------
-background          | string | Sets the background color of a component. chrome              | bool   | Sets the chrome of the window. color               | string | Sets the color of the window and components. height              | number | Sets the height of a component. hidden              | bool   | Sets the visibility of a component. horizontalAlignment | string | Sets the horizontal alignment of the component's content<br/>__Property value__ _"left"_, _"center"_, _"right"_
+background          | string | Sets the background color of a component. chrome              | bool   | Sets the chrome of the window. color               | string | Sets the main color of a component. height              | number | Sets the height of a component. hidden              | bool   | Sets the visibility of a component. horizontalAlignment | string | Sets the horizontal alignment of the component's content<br/>__Property value__ _"left"_, _"center"_, _"right"_